“The interaction cost is the sum of efforts, mental and physical, that the users must deploy in interacting with a site in order to reach their goals”

 - Attention switches

-- Memory load – the information that users must remember in order to complete their task
+- Memory load; the information that users must remember to complete task

 Interaction cost applied

-With one click I can see if the colour of jeans I want are available in my size and length.
-No drop downs needed.
+On the Levi’s website with one click I can see if the colour of jeans I want are available in my size and length.
+No clicking or scrolling required.

-When accessing designs against each other, comparing the interaction cost can help you understand which design is more likely to be successful.
+When accessing designs against each other compare the interaction cost of each.
+This will help you to understand which design is more likely to be successful.